botmasterai/botmaster/Readme.md

   credentials: {
     verifyToken: 'YOUR verifyToken',
     pageToken: 'YOUR pageToken',
-    fbAppSecret: 'YOUR fbAppSecret'
+    fbAppSecret: 'YOUR fbAppSecret',
   },
-  webhookEndpoint: '/webhook1234'
+  webhookEndpoint: '/webhook1234',
 };
 ```

 If you don't already have these, follow the steps **1-4** on the Facebook Messenger guide:
 https://developers.facebook.com/docs/messenger-platform/quickstart

 In step 2, where you setup your webhook, no need to code anything.
 Just specify the webhook, enter any secure string you want as a verify token and copy that value in the settings object.
+Also, click on whichever message [update] type you want to receive from Messenger (`message_deliveries`, `messages`, `message_postbacks` etc...).

-If you are not too sure how webhooks work and/or how to get it to run locally, go to [webhooks](#webhooks) to read some more.
+If you are not too sure how webhooks work and/or how to get them to run locally, go to [webhooks](#webhooks) to read some more.

 ### Getting set up with Telegram